mdberkey/mdberkey.github.io/content/resume.md

 ---
 **Back-end Software Engineer** (Feb.
 2024 - Present) \
 *Capital One - Java, Spring Boot, Maven, Flink, Kafka, JUnit, OTEL, Docker, AWS | Atlanta, GA*
-- Enhanced a big data pipeline using Java Spring to process and export new datasets to downstream data lakes, addressing challenges in parsing and aggregating streaming data at scale.
-- Programmed new data fields for a RESTful API to improve user experience, facing challenges with DynamoDB integration and Docker environment updates to ensure application security.
+- Increased throughput of data processing pipeline for 1 million+ transaction datapoints per day using Java.
+- Reduced data transformation time 65% for Spring Boot microservice by using multi-threading in Java.
+- Developed processing framework to handle 20+ data types for downstream consumption using Java.
+- Constructed library for real-time dashboard updates of pipeline traces and metrics with Open Telemetry.
-- Designed and implemented unit testing for two microservices, achieving over 80% code coverage and leveraging object-oriented programming principles to ensure maintainable code.
+- Implemented unit testing classes to achieve over 90% code coverage for 5 microservices using JUnit.
-- Developed distributed tracing and metrics with Open Telemetry for three microservices, populating observability dashboards and overcoming reliability challenges in custom tracing on cloud infrastructure.
-- Collaborated with teammates to monitor production releases and debug production issues on-call.
+- Collaborated with teammates to review code, design architecture, and debug production issues on-call
-- Contributed to code reviews, architecture design discussions, and documentation on best practices.

 **Software Engineer Intern** (June 2023 - Aug.
 2023) \
 *Capital One - JavaScript, React, Python, AWS | McLean, VA*
-- Developed a React UI front-end to visualize datasets and knowledge graph data for customers.
-- Dealt with challenges such as displaying a graph data structure with hundreds of edges and nodes with JavaScript.
-- Created a Python application that summarizes internal documents, audio files, and videos using a LLM.
-- Overcame performance challenges caused by extracting text from large audio and video files
+- Implemented data visualization web application for 2,000+ knowledge graph datapoints in Java, JavaScript.
+- Sped up graphics rendering 128% by using an adjacency list data structure in JavaScript, React.
+- Decreased response latency 30x by creating an in-memory cache for database queries in Java with TTLs.

 **Software Engineer Intern** (May 2022 - Aug.
 2022) \
 *State Farm - Python, PostgreSQL, AWS | Atlanta, GA*
-- Implemented a REST API in Python that allows users to interact with actuarial models.
-- Developed SQL queries and an AWS Lambda function to make read and write calls to a PostgreSQL database.
-- Challenges include caching the API authentication for performance optimization and creating deployment pipelines in GitLab to deploy the application on AWS infrastructure.
+- Developed microservice for dataset management by implementing an API and database client in Python.
+- Reduced REST API response latency 86% by using caching for the HTTP endpoint of the database service.
+- Created Jenkins CI/CD build pipeline using Docker, Bash, AWS CloudFormation alongside DevOps team

 **Software Developer** (May 2021 - May 2022) \
 *Wisconsin National Primate Research Center - Python, Pandas*
-- Designed and developed a Pygame application with twelve touchscreen games to record data for primate research.
+- Engineered touchscreen game engine to record data for primate research on a Raspberry Pi in Python.
-- Solved implementation challenges for algorithms that dealt with graphics rendering and manipulation.
-- Implemented batch processing automation for experimental data with Pandas and dealt with challenges such as file parsing thousands of data points
+- Implemented bitwise algorithm for generating in-game images with unique patterns using Python, Pygame.
+- Integrated game engine with a USB relay device by creating a Python extension module in C.
+- Developed program to parse and batch process 4,000+ lines from multiple CSV files using Python, Pandas

 <br>

 ### Projects
 ---
-**People Counter Device - Python** (Aug.
-2022 - Dec.
-2023) \
+**People Counter Device - Python, API** \
 - Coded a Python application to track the number of people in a room on a Raspberry Pi for a student organization.
 - Integrated a Discord API, OpenCV model, and a webcam to update the count on multiple platforms in real-time.
 - Faced challenges integrating the program with the Discord API and optimizing the application to work within the limited computing resources of the Raspberry Pi.

+**Multi-File Summarizer - Go, LLM**
+- Created application that parses and summarizes documents, audio files, and videos using a LLM in Go.
+- Overcame performance challenges from large video files by using concurrent Goroutines to process segments

-**Undergraduate Project Lab Coordinator** (May 2021 - Dec.
-2023) \
+**Undergraduate Project Lab Coordinator** \
 - Helped lead a student organization focused on fostering personal coding projects.
 I tutored students, provided them resources to bootstrap projects, connected them with